i-nahc/ridge/README.md

 ridge predicts how fast a tensor-core GEMM will run on an A100 before you compile or run it.
 Hand it a tile configuration and it returns sustained throughput along with the hardware resource that limits it: tensor-core issue, shared-memory bandwidth, HBM, occupancy, or an underfilled grid.

-I wanted to know whether a model built that way is accurate enough to be worth having.
+I wanted to know whether a model built that way is accurate enough to be worth using.
 It lands at 16% mean error, which is too loose to trust as a throughput estimate but good enough to cut an autotuning search by 2.4x with no measurable loss.

 ## Architecture